 "The number of incidents of the use of human flesh in cooking decreased this month to 56."If a vegetarian eats vegetables, what does a humanitarian eat?
 No, this trope is not about humanitarianism.
 Quite the opposite, in fact.
 Cannibalism is considered one of the greatest taboos, so, naturally, it's become a trope.
 One idea which stands out is that human flesh is superficially similar to swine flesh, hence the nickname "long pig" and the phrase "eating the long pork".note A robot designed to taste wine corroborates this idea.
 Thus, it should be delicious, which is reflected both in Hannibal Lecter's gourmet taste and in the idea in Sweeney Todd that pies with this ingredient would sell like hot cakes.
 Or hot pies.
 You'll often have people eat something and not know what it is, and then discover the ghastly truth, such as in many an Inn of No Return.
 A mostly Discredited Trope (see Pirates of the Caribbean: Dead Man's Chest for an exception) is a variation that portrays members of non-European societies as cannibalistic, often attempting to cook visiting Europeans in a pot (see Cannibal Film for the Exploitation subgenre based on this).
 In Speculative Fiction, cannibalism is generally extended to include all sapient or humanoid creatures, even if they aren't technically human.
 Any species that includes humans (or other humanoids) in its diet is usually portrayed as villainous, as is any species that routinely eats members of its own social group.
 Likewise, humans treating other sapient species as food are rarely treated sympathetically (unless What Measure Is a Non-Human? is in effect).
 If an alien or monster race make a practice of eating their own (as well as or instead of humans), then we have a case of Monstrous Cannibalism.
 To various degrees, anthropophagy is usually expected of Zombie Mooks.
 If the cannibal systematically hunts down people on a regular basis so he/she can eat them, they'll be a Serial Killer as well.
 A subtrope of I Ate WHAT?! and Human Resources.
 Can also involve Carnivore Confusion without furries (or maybe with furries - see the paragraph on Speculative Fiction above.)
 See To Serve Man for the Alien Invasion version of eating people.
 Brain Food for those not interested in mere muscles.
 See also Let's Meet the Meat.
 Compare No Party Like a Donner Party, in which persons are forced into cannibalism due to starvation.
 And when you get down to the bitter dregs, there's Auto Cannibalism.
 Also see Fattening the Victim, where people are fattened before being eaten.
-Note that this trope does apply to non-humans who are sentient or otherwise capable of independent thought or communication.
-Even if they only eat their own kind.
+Note that this trope does apply to non-humans who are sentient or otherwise capable of independent thought or communication even if they only eat their own kind.
+Likewise this trope is not about anyone eating humans.
+It's about cannibalism.
 Truth in Television, and often so disturbing we ask No Real Life Examples, Please!
 Subtropes:

 — NKVD (Police) Archive for the Leningrad District, June 1942